How Houston Grand Opera is stepping up to help health care workers

 Since opera workers started sewing, workers with other companies, like Theatre Under the Stars and the Alley Theatre, have started doing the same.

 "Houstonians proved it after Harvey and they're proving it again and again," Leech explained.
 "We look out for each other.
-If its mind, it's yours.
+If it's mine, it's yours.
 We're going to help you, we're going to help bring each other back up."

 If you'd like to help out, go here: https://www.houstongrandopera.org/